 We’re here to help you find the right business name for your Florida LLC.
 From searching for a business name with the FL Department of State to understanding naming rules or creating a “Doing Business As” name to register your entity, you’re in the right place.

-It’s not enough for your FL LLC name to be unique.
-It also cannot be similar to the name of a corporation or LLC in Florida.
-For example, you cannot use the following factors to say your name is different from the name of another business:
+It’s not enough for your LLC name to be unique.
+It also cannot be similar to the name of another LLC or corporation in the state.
+In addition, you cannot use any of the following features in an attempt to differentiate your business name from that of another business:

 Most states will not allow you to form LLCs with names that:

 - Are similar to the name of a federal or state agency or organization (e.g., FBI, FDA, Florida Department of Economic Opportunity, Florida Department of Revenue, Treasury, etc.)

 - Suggest affiliation with a federal or state agency or organization

 - Use the term “Olympic” or any terms that are trademarks of the International Olympic Committee